 Utah is split up into 29 different counties, which are different from cities and towns.
 Each county is responsible for the records they handle on a daily basis.
 If Utah county records didn’t exist, the government and the public would have no way of tracing back what happened in the past.

-As a result, many people with crimes on their record, traffic violations, and a bad financial history would get off scot-free when stepping through life.
+As a result, many people with crimes on their record, traffic violations, and a bad public history would get off scot-free when stepping through life.
 This wouldn’t exactly promote a safe and transparent environment for the public to live in.

 It’s understandable why the counties would be required to keep birth records, death records, property records, criminal records, and court records.
 Utah county records need to be preserved for the good of our society, but many people feel uncomfortable having them available to the public.
 After all, that means anyone interested in learning about your life can do so if they want.